✈ Free worldwide shipping on all orders

 FeatureClassic FitSlim Fit

-Material WeightTypically heavier (20-32 oz wool)Often lighter (16-24 oz wool)
+WeightTypically heavier (20-32 oz wool)Often lighter (16-24 oz wool)

 5. Body Types and Fit Compatibility